-Today, we’re excited to announce that Gravity Sketch has sponsored a course at ArtCenter College of Design, challenging Transportation Design students to create the next Jeep Wrangler for automotive manufacturer Stellantis.
-For the first time in the College’s history, the process for a sponsored project will be documented in real-time across social media.
+In 2022 Gravity Sketch sponsored a course at ArtCenter College of Design, challenging Transportation Design students to create the next Jeep® Wrangler for automotive manufacturer Stellantis.
+For the first time in the College’s history, the process for a sponsored project was documented in real-time across social media.

 Engagement with industry through sponsored projects has been a hallmark feature of an ArtCenter education since its founding in 1930.
 Hundreds of corporate sponsored projects have taken place at the College, interweaving business methods into the fabric of ArtCenter’s robust design teaching.
 Each project incorporates current trends in emerging technologies with a focus on the user experience.